From The History of Philosophy: A Short Survey

 According to atomism, then, all human actions are determined by the laws that govern the movement of atoms.
 We noted already how atomism foreshadowed the general makeup of the universe held by modern physicists.
 Similarly, their commitment to materialism and determinism foreshadows views that dominate contemporary philosophy of mind.
 Nevertheless, in its time it was just one of many Presocratic theories battling with its rivals for attention.

 A final group of Presocratic philosophers are the Sophists (Greek for “wise ones”), a collection of traveling freelance teachers with a reputation for skepticism.
 They journeyed around the Greek region, but were frequently in Athens, Greece’s greatest city, and sometimes functioned as political representatives from their home towns.
 At the time they filled an important educational function.
 In the absence of any public schools, parents’ options were limited when it came to educating their children.
 The two common choices were for fathers to train their own sons in the family business, or to find tradesman nearby who would take on their son as an apprentice.
 Sophists offered a third alternative, which was particularly attractive for wealthy families.
 Sophists claimed to be able to teach anything and they charged a fee for their services.
-They were particularly good at rhetoric and politics, which appealed to parents who wanted their sons to be civic leaders.
+They were especially skilled in rhetoric and politics, which appealed to parents who wanted their sons to be civic leaders.

 Because of these controversial components of their teaching, eventually the word “sophist” became a term of contempt for someone who reasons subtly but deceitfully.
 Among the many Sophists teaching throughout the Greek world at the time, the most renowned were Protagoras and Gorgias.